 Many place you’ll visit in Egypt or want to buy something from don’t take credit cards.
-It is easier to carry cash in small bills for some places too.
+It is easier to carry cash in small bills for many places too.
 Additionally, it is easier to have exact change, especially when you’re in a market or buying street food.

 Do: Learn some Arabic phrases during your trip to Egypt